JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 ## Case: 27.
 Jesus - washing feet - Disciples

 ### 1 Disciples (12) - lesson in humility

+Context: Jesus washed his disciples' feet to teach them a lesson about humility and service.

 - ΔOS = +0.05 (Hygiene, comfort, but primarily a lesson in humility/service - social cohesion)
 - VSA = 0.58